 - Seattle International Comedy Competition

-Born in the same Brooklyn New York Hospital where most of his seven brothers and one sister found their way into the world, Tony Rock, not to be confused with his favorite wrestler, was born laughing.
-Being the fourth child, of Rose Rock and Julius Rock, Tony had a natural knack for entertaining.
-De...
+Born in the same Brooklyn, NY hospital where most of his seven brothers and one sister found their way into the world, Tony Rock was born laughing.
+He grew up in one of the toughest neighborhoods in New York and developed a natural knack for entertaining.
+“On a daily basis ...
 [More]

 - All of Us